-NOW SPECTROLITE IS CONSIDERED AS THE WORLD`S MOST BEAUTIFUL LABRADORITE
+AT OUR TIME SPECTROLITE IS CONSIDERED MOST BEAUTIFUL LABRADORITE ONLY FROM FINLAND

-by the widest range of colors and it is in worldwide use of jewelry and gem arts.
+due to the largest range of colors and it is in worldwide use in jewelry and gem arts.

 SPECTROLITE AS A MINERAL

-Spectrolite was found in 1941 when the Finns built a defense line on the eastern border.
+Spectrolite was found in 1941 when we were building a defense line on the eastern border.
 The mining of the gemstone started on a small scale, increasing in the 50s.

-The fascination of spectrolite bases on its richness of colors and changing tones.The colors have all the shades of spectrum and reflect the rich hues of Finnish scenery - from golden browns to darkets blues and the colors of rainbow, northern lights and butterfly wings.
+The fascination of spectrolite bases on its richness of colors and changing tones.The colors have all the shades of spectrum reflecting the rich hues of Finnish scenery - from golden browns to darkest blue and the colors of rainbow, northern lights and butterfly wings.
 The play of colors is due to interference of light waves in the layers of material where light is reflected.